gohil-jay/Upkey-VIP-Spring/README.md

-# Upkey-VIP-Spring
+# Upkey VIP Spring
 Upkey’s Virtual Internship Program (VIP) is a global experiential learning program focusing on an introduction to managerial functions of leadership, finance, marketing, and entrepreneurship.
 This repository contains my work on projects that I completed as a part of being an Upkey VIP Intern.

-You can have a look at my internship experience through a dedicated blog on Upkey's website that has featured me: <a href="https://blog.upkey.com/skill-sets-from-my-upkey-internship-jay-gohil/" target="_blank">Jay Gohil's Upkey Experience</a>
+You can have a look at my internship experience through a dedicated blog on Upkey's website that has featured me: <a href="https://blog.upkey.com/skill-sets-from-my-upkey-internship-jay-gohil/" target="_blank">Skill Sets From My Upkey Internship - Jay Gohil</a>, or have a look at my website that goes through <a href="https://blog.upkey.com/skill-sets-from-my-upkey-internship-jay-gohil/" target="_blank"> Jay Gohil's Upkey Experience</a>!

 # Week 1 : Communication and Career Launch